-Sales Lax Lak iii iii

-Sales Tax Rate Sound System \$ Sneakers \$ Washing Machine
+Sales Tax Rate Sound System \$ Sneakers \$ Washing Machine \$

 Tax Paid on Items

-4 % AL, GA, HI, LA, SD, WY
+4% AL, GA, HI, NY, WY

-5 % ME, MD, NM, ND, VI, WI
+5% ND, WI

-6% AR, CT, FL, ID, IA, KY, MD, MI, PA, VT
+6% FL, ID, IA, KY, MD, MI, PA, SC, VT, WV

-7 % MS, NJ,RI, TN
+7% IN, MS, RI, TN

-^{}States charging this percent sales tax in 2010
+States charging this percent sales tax in 2020

 1. What are two ways you can calculate the amount charged when there is a 5% sales tax on an item?

 2. What is the final cost of the sound system in Florida (FL), including sales tax?
 How do you know?

 3. How much more does a sound system cost in Michigan (MI) than in Alabama (AL), including the sales tax?
 How do you know?

 4. With sales tax, what is the difference in price for a washing machine between states listed with the lowest sale tax and those with the highest sales tax?

+[©] TERC.
+The content in this document is copyrighted by the Adult Numeracy Center at TERC.
+Copies may be made for use within your classroom but may not be reproduced otherwise in whole or in part, in print or electronically, without consent.
+Inquiries about EMPower should be directed to empower@terc.edu.